1715: new roads open Burgundy trade

 This great pronouncement amounted to little more than lip service, however.
 A few months later, writes de Tocqueville, the corvée was resumed.
 The nobility and the monarchy had work that needed to be done, and they couldn’t imagine another way to achieve it (de Tocqueville 1851).
 As such, in most of the country, the corvée labored on until the revolution began in 1789.

-For some peasants who were fortunate enough to have tenant plots in top crus in Burgundy, the trade expansion that these new roads provided, had brought an unforeseen prosperity.
+For some peasants who were fortunate enough to have tenant plots in top crus in Burgundy, the trade expansion that these new roads provided had brought an unforeseen prosperity.
 This money allowed them to take on plots from other peasants who were struggling, and to hire day laborers.
 In this way, the peasant could manage far more acreage than they could farm alone.
 As their wealth and position increased, these peasants were known as fermiers (farmers), which had a strong affinity to the traditional French gentleman’s position which had long been the sole position of the seigneur, the lord.
 This was an unheard of time of economic mobility in Burgundy, with this rudimentary capitalization occurring in the fields.
 Additionally, new faces were appearing on the Cote, as exceptionally wealthy bourgeoisie from Dijon and Paris were beginning to purchase valuable vineyard plots in the Côte-d’Or.
 These two groups, along with the nobility which would either survive the revolution or gain nobility after the revolution, would form the basis of the families who farm the vineyards of Burgundy today.

 But for other peasants, whose backbreaking work built the “highways” of France, received little, if any benefit from the highways.
-They did not travel, and their Gamay, or wines from lesser known appellations, did not fetch the kind of money as those that farmed a plot of Chambertin, or Volnay, which were gaining in popularity and value as their fame spread across Europe.
+They did not travel, and their Gamay, or wines from lesser known appellations, did not fetch the kind of money as those that farmed a plot of Chambertin, or Volnay, which was gaining in popularity and value as their fame spread across Europe.
 These peasants would find that neither their fortunes, nor their future would improve, and most would eventually lose their small holdings once the security of the seigneurial tenure was broken by the coming revolution.

 (*) The états généraux was the provincial convention of representatives from the three estates, the nobility, the clergy, and the commoners (who were typically bourgeoisie) which every three years convened to debate the direction of Burgundy for the following three years.
-The élus were appointed council tasked to fulfill the administration of those goals.
+The élus was appointed council tasked to fulfill the administration of those goals.
 There were two other important positions to be cognoscente of, the Governor of the province who was always a great lord, and as well there was the intendant, who was a royal civil servant.
 Both of which were royally appointed.
 The governor lived at Versailles, always courting the favor of the king for personal and provincial business, while the intendant lived in the province, in this case, Dijon, and ensured the province was run in the interest of the king, reviewing court cases, tax collection, as well as regional and municipal issues.

 References for this article